September 4, 2018

 Course outline: Your course requires an outline written in accordance with Senate regulations.
-See also this requirement for submission of outlines for both graduate and undergraduate courses.
 Regulations on Evaluation of Academic Performance-recent change- must be observed when preparing your outline.
 Multi-section courses normally share an outline prepared by the course coordinator.
 Many courses include a list of suggested exercises with the course outline.

 OWL: Your course should be set up in Western's learning management system.
 It provides a way to submit final course grades, have them approved by the department, and transmit them to the registrar's office.
 OWL is also the only approved method of posting interim student marks.
 Other methods conflict with privacy regulations.
-OWL offers a wide variety of teaching support functions and includes an Instructor Quick-Start Guide.
+OWL offers a wide variety of teaching support functions and includes a help page called Getting Started - Instructors.

 Course web page: Many courses have a dedicated web page with information of interest to students.
 The course outline should be linked to the course page.
 The address of your course page should be sent to the Associate Chair for posting on the department's list of undergraduate pages.
 If you decide not to have a course page, send a link to your course outline instead.
 If you create your course page within OWL only registered students will have access unless you make the page(s) public.
 It is recommended that at least your course outline be publicly accessible as students may wish to consult the course outline before registering in the course.